geghamyan/windsurf-auto/openspec/project.md

 - The script runs inside Windsurf’s embedded web UI; it is not a Node.js program.
 - The UI is subject to change (CSS classnames/selectors can break); selectors may need periodic updates.
 - “Continue” and “RunAlt+⏎” are UI action buttons that can appear/disappear based on Windsurf state.
-- Model entries are rendered as `p` elements within buttons in the model selector.
+- Model entries are rendered as `span.truncate` elements within buttons in the model selector.

 ## Important Constraints
 - Do not add heavy tooling unless necessary; keep this repo lightweight.